The hidden ferroelectric chiral ground state of silver niobate: Structural Instabilities

 Figure~\ref{fig:figure5} provides a schematic overview of the stabilization pathways of AgNbO$_3$ from the cubic reference.
 The diagram illustrates how different combinations of polar, antipolar, and rotational modes condense to produce various low-energy phases of {\it Pmn$2_1$},{\it Pmc$2_1$}, {\it R$3$c}, {\it Pbcm}, and {\it R$3$} symmetries.

-Guided by this roadmap (Figure~\ref{fig:figure5}), we examine these states in detail.
+Guided by this roadmap (Fig.~\ref{fig:figure5}), we examine these states in detail.
 Our GGA-PBEsol calculations indicate that distinct structures -- {\it Pmc$2_1$}, {\it R$3$c}, {\it Pbcm}, and {\it R$3$} -- converge at remarkably close energies, within approximately 5 meV per formula unit of each other.
 In particular, the fully relaxed {\it Pbcm} phase is lower in energy than {\it Pmc$2_1$} (by 2.6 meV/f.u.) and {\it R$3$c} (by 0.6 meV/f.u.), in good agreement with the findings of Moriwake {\it et al.}~\cite{Moriwake}.
 Minor discrepancies with other theoretical studies~\cite{{niranast},{zhangzhi},{shigwada}}, which report slightly different energetic orderings, can be attributed to small variations in computational details.
-Nevertheless, among all candidates, the previously overlooked rhombohedral {\it R$3$} structure emerges as the unequivocal ground state of AgNbO$_3$.
-This result seems to be robust with respect to the choice of exchange–correlation functional, as LDA likewise predicts the same ground state, as detailed in Appendix B.
+Nevertheless, among all candidates, the previously overlooked rhombohedral {\it R$3$} structure emerges as the unequivocal thermodynamical ground state of AgNbO$_3$, being located 2 meV/f.u. below the $Pbcm$ phase (i.e. $\Delta E_{RP} = -2$ meV/f.u.).
+This result appears to be robust.
+Although tiny, we checked carefully that $\Delta E_{RP}$ is fully converged in terms of energy cutoff and $k$-point sampling.
+Moreover, the result remains unchanged using the LDA ($\Delta E_{RP} = -1$ meV/f.u., see Appendix B) or GGA-PBE ($\Delta E_{RP} = -3$ meV/f.u.) energy functionals that have the tendency respectively to underestimate and overestimate the lattice parameters.
+As such, and although the energies of $R3$ and $Pbcm$ are almost degenerated, our result appears robust at the DFT level.
+Moreover, we checked that the $R3$ phase does not show any phonon instability and is dynamically stable, which is however also the case of the $Pbcm$ phase (see Appendix~\ref{sec:dynstability}).

-To characterize these phases in detail, we performed a mode-by-mode decomposition of their total distortion (Figure~\ref{fig:figure4}) and analyze the atomic contributions of the individual modes.
+To characterize these phases in detail, we performed a mode-by-mode decomposition of their total distortion (Fig.~\ref{fig:figure4}) and analyze the atomic contributions of the individual modes.
 In Appendix C, we report the lattice parameters and distortion amplitudes of the lowest-energy phases, providing a reference for both experimental and computational comparisons.

 As usual in perovskites showing AFD instabilities ($t<1$), the $Pnma$ phase ($a^-b^+a^-$) appears at low energy.
 Then, following trends reported by Benedek and Fennie when $t \approx 1$~\cite{Benedek2013}, the $R\bar{3}c$ phase ($a^-a^-a^-$) is lower in energy.
 Surprisingly, here, the $\Gamma_4^-$ ferroelectric distortions that is expected to compete with AFD, remain unstable in the latter, yielding a ferroelectric {\it R$3$c} phase ($a^-_pa^-_pa^-_p$) significantly lower in energy and showing a macroscopic polarization of 44.8 $\mu$C/cm$^2$ (51.1 $\mu$C/cm$^2$ \cite{polarization_note}).
 This can eventually be related to the B-type character of the ferroelectric distortion, which competes less with AFD than A-type motions.